 Drawing beautiful maps programmatically with R, sf and ggplot2 — Part 1: Basics

-EDIT: Following a suggestion Adriano Fantini and code from Andy South, we replaced rworlmap
+EDIT: Following a suggestion Adriano Fantini and code from Andy South, we replaced rworlmap by rnaturalearth.

 This tutorial is the first part in a series of three: